mkhalila/Email_Client/README.md

 1. *ugly*
 2. Had an over-complicated, un-intuitive UI
+3. Too much clutter!
-3. Not as easy to use as Outlook or similar email clients
+4. Not as easy to use as Outlook or similar email clients
-4. **ugly**
+5. **ugly**

 Geary looked fairly simple and easy to use, but well, *just not pretty enough*.
 Also lacked support for Exchange accounts.